fatehuh/INFOSYS221-Journals/README.md

 ## 3. Mid-Term Test Content
 I struggled with the mid-term test content because of time constraint, especially with the coding part of the test.
 I understood most coding questions and how it needs to be answered but I took a really long time to structure my answer.
 Along with other questions taking my time to understand and answer, I had to leave a few coding questions blank.
 More frequent hands-on practices should really improve my timing issue.

+## 4. Course Overall
+I find myself quite struggling with the course’s recording issues even though the lecturer will recap it in the next one.
+I feel like it is not the same thing repeated, as it is just a recap and I have missed out on something crucial adding to my confusion on some topic.
+I do think I am slowly lagging behind for this course, but I should be able to keep up in the next week or two.